vanessadenardin/pet-sitter-club/README.md

 ## 16. The database relations to be implemented

 There are many relationships with the Users table that use `client_id`, `pet_sitter_id` or `admin_id` as a foreign key in another table.
 It is not represented in the Users table, as it is normalized in the database.
+The Users table has a one-to-many relationship with the Orders table.

 The Pets Type table has a many-to-many relationship with the Pets table.

 The Pets table has a many-to-one relationship with the Users table and many-to-many relationship with the Pet Type table, where foreign keys are `client_id` in Users to link to a specific customer and `pet_types_id` in the Pet Types table to link to a particular species of pet (cat or dog).

-The Services table has a many-to-many relatioship with the Pet Sitter Services.
+The Services table has a one-to-many relatioship with the Pet Sitter Services.

 The Pet Sitter Services table contains relationships with two other Pet Sitter and Service tables, linking the tables using the foreign keys `pet_sitter_id` and `service_id`.

-The Order Services table has a relationship with the Service table through the Pet Sitter Service table.
+The Order Services table has a relationship with the Services table through the Pet Sitter Services table.
 It is a join table that links the Orders and Pet Sitter Services tables.
 It contains `order_id` and `pet sitter_service_id` as foreign keys to list the services provided by the pet sitter in the Orders table.
+The Order Services table has one-to-many relatioship with Orders table.

-The Orders table has a many-to-many relationships between the Users, the Order Services and the Services tables.
+The Orders table has a many-to-many relationship with the Services tables.
 In addition, it is related to the Payments and the Reviews table.
 It contains `client_id` and `pet_sitter_id` as foreign keys to add information about the client and the pet sitter side of the transaction.

 The Reviews table is related to the Orders and Users table, which contains `order_id` as a foreign key to reference the order and the `client_id` and `pet_sitter_id` to link the users.
 In this case, the review is for the client to evaluate the care provided by the pet sitter and be available on the sitter's profile for future visitors.